sodadata/docs/soda-cloud/roles-and-rights.md

 <br />
 <br />

-#### Change the Monitor Owner
+#### Change the Check Owner

-1. If you are the Admin of the organization, or have a Manager or Editor role for the monitor's dataset, login to your Soda Cloud account and navigate to the **Monitors** dashboard.
+1. If you are the Admin of the organization, or have a Manager or Editor role for the check's dataset, login to your Soda Cloud account and navigate to the **Checks** dashboard.
-2. Click the stacked dots to the right of the monitor for which you wish to adjust the ownership, then select **Edit Monitor**.
+2. Click the stacked dots to the right of the check for which you wish to adjust the ownership, then select **Edit Check**.
-3. In the **Attributes** tab, use the dropdown to select the name of another member to take ownership of the monitor, then **Save**.
+3. In the **Attributes** tab, use the dropdown to select the name of another member to take ownership of the check, then **Save**.

 ## Go further